Breaking Bad: Audience response to Skyler

 Bryan Cranston has also defended Gunn and Skyler, saying "If you look at the elements that were involved in this—husband she finds out is lying, husband she finds out is doing something illegal, is doing something that puts her family in lethal danger, and she's being chastised—it's like, 'Wait a minute.'
 It baffled me from an objective standpoint."

 In 2018, Gunn reflected on her experiences on the show, saying "This is not about me, Anna Gunn, and it's really not about Skyler.
 It's about the way people are connecting to him (Walter).
 It's also about the way that people still hold on to, perhaps, older ideas of what a woman or a wife should be or how she should act, or how she should behave.
 In the end, change isn't always comfortable and isn't always pleasant, but it's good that it was brought to people's attention and consciousness."

 Reflecting more than a decade after the show ended, Gunn remarked that she saw an improvement as to how the character of Skyler White was received, as well as in the state of television actresses and female characters in general.
 She said "when people come up to me, it's incredibly different ...
 There's still a long way to go, but we have made seismic changes since then.
 So people come up to me now and say, 'You were the linchpin for me.
 You were the conscience of the show.
 You were what pulled me into the show.'
 Or they say, 'The first time I watched it, I hated that character.
 But the second time I watched it, I realized, 'Oh my God, that poor woman."

 Rian Johnson's experience on the show

-Director Rian Johnson worked on three episodes ("Fly", "Fifty-One" and "Ozymandias") and, in an interview with IGN, shared his memories from behind the camera.
+Director Rian Johnson worked on three episodes ("Fly", "Fifty-One" and "Ozymandias") and, in a 2018 interview with IGN, shared his memories from behind the camera.
 He shed some light on the process including the fact that he sat through "tone meetings" with Gilligan.
 The two of them talked about every dramatic beat in a script, the distinct visual look of the show, and how the tonal shift of each scene had to feel natural while serving the main storyline of the particular episode.
 Johnson also revealed that he learned so much about working with actors because of his directing of Cranston and Paul, describing the experience as a "free masterclass".